syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Retrieving-Selected-Values.md

 {% endtabs %}

-The following codesnippet will handle the event
+The following code snippet will handle the event

 {% tabs%}